Skip to main content

 admonitions

-Use the following labels to identify content separately from the main content flow:
+Use the following labels to separate admonitions from the main content flow:

 • NOTE

-Use NOTE for important information that must be distinct from the rest of the text.
-Avoid using NOTE for "nice to know" information that isn't required for users to learn about the task or complete the task.
+Use NOTE to highlight important information that must stand out from the rest of the text.
+However, avoid using NOTE for "nice to know" information that isn't essential for users to understand or complete a task.
+The purpose of a NOTE is to draw the reader's attention to critical points that they might otherwise overlook.

 • TIP

-Use TIP sparingly, if at all, because our policy is to always document best-practice information by default.
-If necessary, use TIP to contain best-practice information that helps users use a product or complete a step or task easily and efficiently.
+TIPs should be used sparingly, if at all, as our policy is to document best-practice information by default.
+If necessary, use TIP to highlight best-practice information that helps users use a product or complete a step or task more easily and efficiently.
+A TIP should provide useful advice or shortcuts that can enhance the user's experience.

 • CAUTION